rickbeeloo/sassy-crispr-bench/README.md

 To execute the pipeline first build an environment (as per snakemake recommendations this step uses mamba):

-`mamba env create --name artemis-benchmark --file environment.yaml`
+`mamba env create --name chopoff-benchmark --file environment.yaml`

 Activate the environment:

-`conda activate artemis-benchmark`
+`conda activate chopoff-benchmark`

 To run the pipeline end-to-end use the command: